thalesdamileto/Miletto_Python/README.md

 >runing_software = Exemplo de automação de abertura e login no spotfy e seleção de uma determinada playlist.

 Repository with libraries for automations and RPA's in python

 milettoautorun = Library for softwares automations, like login and clicks based on pixel recognition.

-milettoautowpp = Library for Whatsapp automations (Initially its wornking only with Whatsapp Desktop, Whatsapp version is in development, accepting improvements), like open groups, send messageges and attachments.
+milettoautowpp = Library for Whatsapp automations (Initially its working only with Whatsapp Desktop, Whatsapp version is in development, accepting improvements), like open groups, send messageges and attachments.

 runing_software = Exemplo de automação de abertura e login no spotify e seleção de uma determinada playlist.